gama-platform/gama-platform.github.io/wiki/Statements.md

   * `legend_font` (string): Legend font face
   * `legend_font_size` (int): Legend font size
   * `legend_font_style` (an identifier), takes values in: {plain, bold, italic}: the style used to display legend
+  * `memorize` (boolean): Whether or not to keep the values in memory (in order to produce a csv file, for instance).
+The default value, true, can also be changed in the preferences
   * `position` (point): position of the upper-left corner of the layer.
-Note that if coordinates are in [0,1[, the position is relative to the size of the environment (e.g. {0.5,0.5} refers to the middle of the display) whereas it is absolute when coordinates are greter than 1.
+Note that if coordinates are in [0,1[, the position is relative to the size of the environment (e.g. {0.5,0.5} refers to the middle of the display) whereas it is absolute when coordinates are greater than 1 for x and y.
+The z-ordinate can only be defined between 0 and 1.
 The position can only be a 3D point {0.5, 0.5, 0.5}, the last coordinate specifying the elevation of the layer.
   * `reverse_axes` (boolean): reverse X and Y axis (for example to get horizental bar charts
   * `series_label_position` (an identifier), takes values in: {default, none, legend, onchart, yaxis, xaxis}: Position of the Series names: default (best guess), none, legend, onchart, xaxis (for category plots) or yaxis (uses the first serie name).
   * `size` (point): the layer resize factor: {1,1} refers to the original size whereas {0.5,0.5} divides by 2 the height and the width of the layer.
 In case of a 3D layer, a 3D point can be used (note that {1,1} is equivalent to {1,1,0}, so a resize of a layer containing 3D objects with a 2D points will remove the elevation)